cibseven-community-hub/cibseven-bpm-data/docs/user-guide/motivation.md

 ## Variable guards

 Process automation often follows strict rules defined by the business.
-On the other hand, the process execution itself defines rules in terms of pre- and post-conditions on the process payload (stored as process variables in Camunda BPM).
+On the other hand, the process execution itself defines rules in terms of pre- and post-conditions on the process payload (stored as process variables in CIB seven BPM).
 Rising complexity of the implemented processes makes the compliance to those rules challenging.
 In order to fulfill the conditions on process variables during the execution of business processes, a concept of `VariableGuard` is provided by the library.
 A guard consists of a set of `VariableConditions` and can be evaluated in all contexts, the variables